vaahxx/challenge-3dfilestore-web/README.md

 >
 > The performance of the database you choose will not be taken into account for this evaluation. ⚠️

+## Interfacing your API with the existing Web App

+Modify the arguments passed to each function in `./src/api/functions.ts`.
+Look for `// Todo:` comments or `<replace-me>` placeholders.

-### Transform and Download feature
+## Transform and Download feature

-The **Transform** a special functionality that will transform each vertices in the file with a given scale and translation vector.
+The **Transform and Download** is a special functionality that will transform each vertices in the file with a given scale and translation vector.

 For example with an _obj_ the vertices are described like this: